A computational framework for human values

 \subsubsection{Implementation Choices}

-\paragraph{Specifying property nodes.} We use properties to specify concrete understandings (or meaning) of values, as properties have traditionally been used to describe the world state and their satisfaction can be computed.
-Our proposal is agnostic in terms of the choice of language used for specifying properties, which could be propositional logic, first-order logic, deontic logic, or any modal logic.
-Though the examples in this paper are limited to propositional logic, and more concretely, simple propositions, as illustrated in our Example shortly.
+\paragraph{Specifying property nodes.} We use properties to specify the grounding semantics of values, as properties have traditionally been used to describe the world state, and their satisfaction can be computed~\cite{Stirling2001}.
+The exact language used for specifying properties is an implementation decision.
+Our proposal is agnostic regarding any choice of implementation language or algorithmic design.
+It can encompass any theory written in propositional, first-order, deontic or modal logic.